container-storage-interface/spec/spec.md

 `NodeStageVolume` MUST be called and return success once per volume per node before any `NodePublishVolume` MAY be called for the volume.
 All `NodeUnpublishVolume` MUST be called and return success for a volume before `NodeUnstageVolume` MAY be called for the volume.

-Note that this requires that all COs MUST support reference counting of volumes so that if `STAGE_UNSTAGE_VOLUME` is advertised by the SP, the CO MUST fufill the above interaction semantics.
+Note that this requires that all COs MUST support reference counting of volumes so that if `STAGE_UNSTAGE_VOLUME` is advertised by the SP, the CO MUST fulfill the above interaction semantics.

 #### `NodePublishVolume`